 Inside Moonhouse's walls reside some of the most interesting Pre-Columbian structural paintings in the New World.
 They appear to show the changing phases of the moon as it goes through one complete cycle.

 The hike starts at the old drill pad on the south side of Snow Flat Road.
 Cross Snow Flat Road and follow the old mining/logging road to the north.
-This road meanders easily through the pinon-juniper forest for a bit over a mile before coming to the rim of McCloyd Canyon.
+This road meanders easily through the pinon-juniper forest for a bit over a mile before coming to the rim of McLoyd Canyon.
 This point provides you with the first view of Moonhouse across the canyon.
-There is an embayment on the south side of McCloyd Canyon, near where you first hit the rim.
+There is an embayment on the south side of McLoyd Canyon, near where you first hit the rim.
 There are usually cairns there - this is your route down.
-The slope is steep so be sure of your footing and your footwear.
-Part of the way down the slope there is a pourover of about four feet.
-There is usually a pile of rocks at the base of the pourover so it is easy to get down, but be aware that it may not be present.
+The slope is steep, so be sure of your footing and your footwear.
+Part of the way down the slope, there is a pourover of about four feet.
+There is usually a pile of rocks at the base of the pourover, so it is easy to get down, but be aware that it may not be present.

-After climbing down the pourover, proceed to the bottom of the canyon and head upcanyon about 50 yard.
-On the north side of the canyon, a foot trail branches off and rises up the cliff to the ruins.
+After climbing down the pourover, proceed to the canyon's bottom and head upcanyon about 50 yards.
+On the canyon's north side, a foot trail branches off and rises up the cliff to the ruins.
 The first glimpse of Moonhouse is amazing.
-Take your time to explore the center set of ruins before exploring up and down canyon for further remains.
-Please respect the BLM signs that have been erected asking you not to enter into any of the rooms - though at the last visit I made, you were still able to get behind the facade wall.
+Take your time to explore the center set of ruins before exploring up and down the canyon for further remains.
+Please respect the BLM signs that have been erected asking you not to enter into any of the rooms - though, at the last visit I made; you were still able to get behind the facade wall.
 Once you have finished exploring, return to your vehicle by the same route which you came in on.